 Types of meniscus tears — Trauma or no trauma?

-First there are acute or traumatic meniscus tears that occur as a result of an injury.
-Next, there are degenerative meniscus tears which occur as a result of wear and tear or attrition, and usually are not preceded by trauma.
+On the other hand, degenerative meniscus tears which occur as a result of wear and tear are usually not associated with trauma.
 Traumatic meniscus tears come in all sorts of shapes and sizes.
 There are radial tears, which are short tears that extend from the inner margin of the meniscus and head towards the periphery or outer part of the meniscus.
-There is a picture below of a radial tear.
+There is a picture above of a radial tear.
 There are also horizontal cleavage tears.
 These are very common and literally cleave a big portion of the meniscus in half, so there are nearly two “c” shaped discs sitting on top of one another.
-The largest of all meniscus tears is a bucket handle tear.
-Think of a bucket handle.
-You can flip it from one side of the bucket to the other.
-The same thing occurs inside the knee.
-The entire meniscus tears, and the entire c shaped disc flips over and sits in front of the knee.
-The picture below shows a bucket handle tear where the entire meniscus is sitting in front of the femur.
+Many horizontal cleavage tears can be treated without surgery.
+In the past, we did not believe that a horizontal tear would heal if we tried to repair it.
+Recent changes in our technique have shown that these horizontal cleavage tears might heal very well if they are repaired.
+It is often best to avoid removal of any meniscus if possible.

 Types of meniscus tears: Unstable versus stable

 Similar to how the type of meniscus tear can determine whether or not your tear is repairable — The various types of meniscus tears we have might predict how much the meniscus tear will bother you.
 In general, large unstable tears (root tears, radial tears, flap tears, and bucket handle tears) tend to remain bothersome, whereas degenerative tears typically do not produce significant ongoing discomfort.